 My first memorable interaction with Governor Ray occurred in 1982 at the summer convention held annually by the Iowa Broadcasters Association (IBA).
 He and local radio legend Forrest “Frosty” Mitchell were co-owners of several Iowa radio stations, including powerhouse WMT in Cedar Rapids.
-Governor Ray was inducted into the IBA Hall of Fame that year, an honor that would coincidently be bestowed upon me more than 30 years later.
+Governor Ray was inducted into the IBA Hall of Fame that year, an honor that would coincidently be bestowed upon me some 30 years later.
 The breadth and depth of our relationship changed after our company acquired WOI-TV in 1994, and our family moved from Sioux City to Des Moines.
 We became fellow members of The Breakfast Club, Ltd. resulting in our frequent attendance at its weekly breakfast meetings, and occasional social gatherings with our wives, Billie Ray and Susan Cole.

 Governor and Billie Ray were active supporters of Variety – The Children’s Charity and served as honorary co-chairs of the 2002 Telethon.
 In part due to Governor Ray’s encouragement, Susan and I agreed to act in the same capacity for the 2012 Telethon.
 Similarly, I was spurred on by Governor Ray to serve as the Admiral of Easter Seals of Iowa’s 2013 Raft Regatta at Camp Sunnyside.
 He was a highly-visible supporter of Easter Seals and Camp Sunnyside where for decades Governor Ray was an active participant in their annual Pony Express Ride and “Honorary Admiral” of the annual Raft Regatta.